rohit366/tiny-crm/README.md

 ![Example tabs in the spreadsheet](https://github.com/forstmeier/tiny-crm/blob/master/img/tiny-crm-example-tabs.png)

 The "settings" tab will need the A1:B3 range filled in with the information in the image below.
-"Status" should be a dropdown with "none", "alpha", "beta", and "release" options while "Status date" could be a calendar dropdown.
+"Release" should be a dropdown with "none", "alpha", "beta", and "production" options while "Release date" could be a calendar dropdown.

 ![Example settings page](https://github.com/forstmeier/tiny-crm/blob/master/img/tiny-crm-example-settings.png)

 My spreadsheet currently has 8 columns, a frozen top row with column names and a README note box (making 9 columns across the top).
 The last three columns of data should be (in this order):
-- "*Status*": contains cells with dropdowns with "alpha", "beta", and "release" options
+- "*Release*": contains cells with dropdowns with "alpha", "beta", and "production" options
 - "*Contact date*": contains cells with clickable dropdown calendar
 - "*Stage*": contains cells with dropdowns with "active", "signup", "decline", and "storage" options